The Remodel Process

 Feasibility, Planning and Design

-Now that you have hired us, we can start to dig into all of your goals and needs while balancing your wallet with your wishlist.
+Now that you have hired us, we can start to dig into all of your goals and needs, discuss feasibility, get into the design aspects, all while balancing your wallet with your wish list.

 The next step is our Designer will visit your home take more precise measurements and discuss your needs in more detail.